Ph.D. University of Michigan, History

 Latin American and Caribbean History, Asians in Latin America and the Caribbean, Race and Ethnicity in the Americas, Diaspora and International Migration

 Professor López is an Associate Professor in the Department of Latino and Caribbean Studies and the Department of History.
 She specializes in the historical intersections between Asia and Latin America and the Caribbean.
 Her book Chinese Cubans: A Transnational History examines Chinese migrants in Cuba from the mid-nineteenth century to the present through archival and ethnographic research in Cuba, China, and the United States and received the 2014 Gordon K. and Sybil Lewis Prize of the Caribbean Studies Association.
 She is currently working on two new projects, one on Asian migrants, gender, and citizenship across Caribbean societies in the early twentieth century, and the other on the diversity of the Cuban diaspora in the United States.
-Professor López is a longtime member of the Latin American Studies Association (LASA) Section on Asia and the Americas.
-At Rutgers, she is involved with Asian American and Asian Diaspora Studies, Critical Caribbean Studies, and Latinx and Latin American Studies, and she was a Faculty Fellow for the 2015-16 Center for Cultural Analysis Archipelagoes Seminar.
+She is also collaborating on the Rutgers Latino and Caribbean Memory Project to recover the history of the department and Latinx people at the university.
+Professor López is a former co-chair and longtime member of the Latin American Studies Association (LASA) Section on Asia and the Americas.
+At Rutgers, she is involved with Global Asias, Critical Caribbean Studies, and Latinx and Latin American Studies, and she was a Faculty Fellow for the 2015-16 Center for Cultural Analysis Archipelagoes Seminar.
 She is also an editor of two book series: Historical and Cultural Interconnections between Latin America and Asia, with Ignacio López-Calvo (Palgrave Macmillan) and Critical Caribbean Studies, with Yolanda Martínez-San Miguel and Carter Mathes (Rutgers University Press).